by Dr. Lawrence Wilson

 JUDGMENT VERSUS DISCERNMENT

 A topic related to the one above is the difference between judgment and discernment.
-Judgment has a “final” or “conclusive” quality about it that makes it stick in your memory and emotions.
+Judgment has a “final” or “conclusive” quality about it that makes it stick in your brain.
 This is what causes the block in consciousness that is called resentment or hatred.
 This hatred, in turn, is what upsets and harms you, and creates a need to forgive.

 This is the same as saying there is no judgment.
 One just keeps moving forward.